-The Jaffna peninsula — connected to the rest of the land mass by a small strip of land — is unique ecologically as it lacks any natural streams or rivers, of which there are 103 coursing through the rest of the island.
-It also houses the largest brackish water system in the island, the Jaffna Lagoon Complex: Jaffna, Uppu Aru and Chundikulam, collectively extending over 441 square kilometres, as well as the Thondaimanaaru Lagoon, which is 74.5 square kilometres.
-Fringing these lagoons are mangroves, large tidal flats and salt marshes.
+The Jaffna peninsula — connected to the rest of the land mass by a small strip of land — is unique ecologically, as it lacks any natural streams or rivers, of which there are 103 coursing through the rest of the island.
+It also houses the largest brackish water system on the island, The 441 km2 Jaffna Lagoon Complex, which opens in the south west into Palk Bay and in the north west between Kaytes and the western most tip of the peninsula and is comprised of Jaffna, Uppu Aru and Chundikulam.
+It also houses the 74.5 km2 Thondaimanaaru Lagoon.
+Fringing these lagoons are mangroves, large l flats and salt marshes.
 Edging the peninsula are extensive sand dunes; surrounding it are coral reefs and seagrass meadows.

 Off the coastline of this peninsula, are several islands — Analaitivu, Chirutivu, Delft, Eluvaitivu, Karativu, Karaitivu, Kayts, Mandativu, Nagadeepa or Nainativu, and Punkudutivu — less populated than the peninsula.

 With funding from the Small Grant Facility (SGF) of Mangroves for the Future (MFF) regional initiative, scientists from the Department of Chemistry at the University of Jaffna set out to develop a socio-ecological profile of the Jaffna Lagoon, in order to support the upcoming development efforts while ensuring the sustainability and resilience of ecosystems.

 The study assessed the composition of the flora and fauna of the Lagoon, analysed lagoon water and mud and collected socio-economic data of communities living around the lagoon.